igorkasyanchuk/rails_performance/README.md

 - an average response time
 - the slowest controllers & actions
 - total duration of time spent per request, views rendering, DB
-- SQL queries, rendering log in recent requests
+- SQL queries, rendering logs in "Recent Requests" section
 - simple 500-crashes reports

 All data are stored in `local` Redis and not sent to any 3rd party servers.